UniversityMLCampJeju/2019/README.md

 - **Please use the application form for Asian University ML Camp and describe information as in detail as possible.**
 - CV that showcases your experiences about Machine Learning, Deep Learning, Python, TensorFlow, PyTorch, and etc.
 - Other supporting materials to show your expertise as many as possible
+- You can apply for the camp at the bottom of this web-page.

 ### Menor Recruitment